 At minimum, the IANA Function Review and the IANA SOW would consider the following:

-The performance of the IANA Functions Operator against the requirements set forth in the IANA SOW;
+The performance of the IANA Functions Operator against the requirements set forth in the IANA SOW.

-Any necessary additions to the IANA SOW to account for the needs of consumers of the IANA naming functions or the ICANN community at large;
+Any necessary additions to the IANA SOW to account for the needs of consumers of the IANA naming functions or the ICANN community at large.

-Openness/transparency procedures for the IANA Functions Operator and any oversight structures, including reporting requirements and budget transparency;
+Openness/transparency procedures for the IANA Functions Operator and any oversight structures, including reporting requirements and budget transparency.

-The effectiveness of new structures created to carry out IANA oversight in monitoring performance and handling issues with the IANA Functions Operator;
+The effectiveness of new structures created to carry out IANA oversight in monitoring performance and handling issues with the IANA Functions Operator.

-The relative performance of the IANA Functions pre- and post-transition according to established service levels; and
+The relative performance of the IANA Functions pre- and post-transition according to established service levels.